D2KLab/HarvestingTablesInTheWild/report/report.md

 Once these level of system performance has been captured, the table filtering and extraction algorithms implemented so far can be improved upon.
 In particular, the works from Ritze et al. [7] as well as Eberius et al. [11] should serve as an excellent starting point for these optimizations.

 Finally, the crawling strategy used for downloading pages from the world wide web should be tweaked.
 While a basic mechanism to avoid crawling the same URL multiple times has been implemented, websites have become very complex today and often host the same content on multiple distinct URLs.
-The knowledge that has been gained through search engine (and search engine optimization) in the last 15 years should be drawn upon.
+The knowledge that has been gained through search engines (and search engine optimization) in the last 15 years should be drawn upon.

 At the same time, another interesting avenue for research is purposely re-visiting pages that have been crawled before, to check for updates made to those pages.